Big Bill Broonzy's Guitar Shuffle

 He tries to 'round it out' by adding another guitar player, Andy Fairweather Lowe, who plays exactly the same thing, but the swing is not there.
 It's the same with most everyone I've listened to, so what's going on?

-Broonzy said that playing guitar is like riding a horse - even though you're traveling along at a a particular speed, you can either sit on the front of the horse or the back, he chose to sit on the back and make it swing!
+Broonzy said that playing guitar is like riding a horse - even though you're traveling along at a particular speed, you can either sit on the front of the horse or the back; he chose to sit on the back and make it swing!
+You can see this in action in many videos of his performances.

 At the same time, his forefinger was forever slipping in little grace notes between the main melody.
-The combination of these two techniques it very appealing.
+The combination of these two techniques is very appealing and defines his unique styles.

-He could also play thumb rolls, just like Blind Blake and the overall effect made you just want to dance!
-The very first I came across was 'Worried Blues' but it was played by a white English guy who didn't quite use Broonzy's famous blues guitar licks, but I was sufficiently intrigued to investigate further.
+He could also play thumb rolls, just like Blind Blake, and the overall effect made you just want to dance!
+The statistics on his record sales reflect this popularity.
+The very first I came across was 'Worried Blues,' but it was played by a white English guy who didn't quite use Broonzy's famous blues guitar licks, yet I was sufficiently intrigued to investigate further.

-At the time, I was heavily into ragtime blues guitar and sort of disdained blues in it's basic form - something that I was to regret later on in my 'career'.
+At the time, I was heavily into ragtime blues guitar and sort of disdained blues in its basic form - something that I was to regret later on in my 'career.'
 Bill's music was a nice cross-over between the straight ragtime of Blind Blake, for example, and the raw style of a Son House.
+This is often noted in reviews of his various releases.

-The interesting thing for me, after listening to some Broonzy original recordings, was that modern guitar players very often either used two guitars to try and simulate that 'big bass' sound, or added a double bass guitar, which didn't really work because the notes were mostly too low and didn't provide that 'thunk' that Broonzy' thumb made.
+The interesting thing for me, after listening to some Broonzy original recordings, was that modern guitar players very often either used two guitars to try and simulate that 'big bass' sound or added a double bass guitar, which didn't really work because the notes were mostly too low and didn't provide that 'thunk' that Broonzy's thumb made.
+You can find Broonzy's albums on many "best blues" lists, and his album covers are iconic images in blues history.

 I decided to to commence my journey to the Holy Grail of blues - how to play Hey Hey like Big Bill Broonzy!